2015 Bruhat Bengaluru Mahanagara Palike election: Background

-The State government claimed that trifurcation of the BBMP was necessary to deliver better services to the citizens, while the BJP and the Janta Dal (Secular) opposed the move, stating it was a ploy to postpone polls.
+The State government claimed that trifurcation of the BBMP was necessary to deliver better services to the citizens, while the BJP and the Janata Dal (Secular) opposed the move, claiming it was a ploy to postpone polls.
 G. Kumar Naik took charge as the 61st Commissioner of the BBMP on 20 April, two days after the state government issued an order on superseding the BBMP.
-The Karnataka Congress government's bill to divide Bengaluru city into three or smaller administrative units was passed by the state legislative assembly on 21 July, after the legislative council, where the opposition BJP had a majority, rejected the bill 20 July.
+The Karnataka Congress government's bill to divide Bengaluru city into three or smaller administrative units was passed by the state legislative assembly on 21 July, after the legislative council, where the BJP opposition had a majority, rejected the bill 20 July.

-The Karnataka Municipal Corporations (Amendment) Bill 2015 had initially been passed by the state assembly on 20 April, but was defeated by the council on 20 July.
-The assembly, where the Congress has a clear majority of 123 members out of 224, passed the bill again on 21 July to send it to Governor Vajubhai Vala for his assent.
-Under the proposed law, the urban area of Bengaluru (the BBMP) was planned to be redrawn as smaller corporations.
-On 13 July, an expert committee on the Restructuring of the BBMP submitted a recommended division of the BBMP into five municipal corporations, with mayors to be directly elected by the people for the purpose of smooth administration.

-The passage of the new law was expected to buy the Congress government more time to conduct elections to the city council, which had been ordered by the high court and the Supreme Court after the Congress government dissolved the city council in April and took administrative control of the city.
+The passage of the new law was expected to give the Congress government more time to conduct elections to the city council, which had been ordered by the high court and the Supreme Court after the Congress government dissolved the city council in April and took administrative control of the city.
 The Supreme Court's order brought certainty to the timeline for the BBMP elections after a few months of legal gridlock.
-The Court extended the deadline for the completion of BBMP polls to 28 August.
-Setting the process for the August 22 election of the BBMP into motion, the commissioner of the BBMP, G Kumar Naik, issued the notification on 3 August.
+The court extended the deadline for the completion of BBMP polls to 28 August.
+Setting the process for the August 22 election of the BBMP into motion, the commissioner of the BBMP, G. Kumar Naik, issued the notification on 3 August.
 A calendar of events was released by Naik as an affirmation of the notification, announcing the election dates issued by State Election Commissioner P. N. Srinivasachary on 16 July.

 Organization

-A new mayor was elected for a term of one year and corporators were in office for 5 years.
+A new mayor was elected for a term of one year, and corporators were in office for 5 years.